-Last year’s Amazon fires, most started by cattle ranchers and farmers, showed a clear link between food production and the climate emergency.
+Fires in the Amazon, most started by cattle ranchers and farmers, show a clear link between food production and the climate emergency.
 Scientists say we can’t prevent climate breakdown without radical changes to the way our food is produced, traded and consumed.

 But internationally, we are moving in the wrong direction – meat consumption is forecast to rise 76% by 2050, including a doubling in the consumption of poultry.
 In the UK, we are consuming well above the global average.

 Supermarkets don’t know enough about where their soya comes from

 In September 2019, Greenpeace challenged 23 food sector companies to show that the soya used in the animal feed in their meat and dairy supply chains was not driving deforestation.
 We contacted 10 supermarkets, three poultry producers, one food manufacturer and a selection of other high-street brands.